Simple lentil dhal,

-In a very poor diet high in animal protein lentils they represent, in Indian cuisine, one of the main vegetable substitute for this fundamental component supply.
+In a diet very low in animal proteins, lentils represent, in Indian cuisine, one of the main vegetable substitutes for this fundamental component of the diet.

-The one presented here is perhaps the simplest version (and simplified) of this dish in many variations ... of color, consistency and flavor.
+The one presented here is perhaps the simplest (as well as simplified) version of a dish that comes in many variations ... of color, consistency and flavor.

 It ranges from the puree to the soup.

-And the names vary according to the quality of lentils (there are dozens) of spicing and cooking.
+And the names vary according to the quality of the lentils (there are dozens of them), spicing and cooking.

-This I propose is a very simplified version and is suitable as a side dish or as a separate, possibly accompanied by rice or another.
+This one that I propose is a decidedly simplified version suitable both as a side dish and as a dish in itself, possibly accompanied by rice or other.

-As always I promise to publish as soon as the complete photographic sequence of the preparation as soon as possible:
+As always I promise to publish the complete photographic sequence of the preparation as soon as possible:

-this time I did not make it to cook and take pictures at the same time!
+this time I just couldn't cook and photograph at the same time!

-Put the lentils in a pot with cold water.
+Pour the lentils into a saucepan with cold water.